-All my life I have never came across a person who didn’t enjoy munching on a few spring rolls from time to time.
+All my life I have never came across a person who didn’t enjoy munching on a few fried spring rolls from time to time.
 These little morsels of goodness are probably the most popular dish to come out of Vietnam.
 Each one is filled with pork, prawns and a variety vegetables which are seasoned with traditional Vietnamese flavours.
 Bean thread noodles and wood ear mushrooms are added to provide extra texture as you bite through the crispy golden pastry.
 If that doesn’t get your taste buds going then dip these spring rolls in nuoc mam cham (traditional Vietnamese dipping sauce) to get a real burst of flavour.

-Traditionally spring rolls are made with rice paper (banh trang) which is the same sort you use for fresh rice paper rolls.
+Traditionally fried spring rolls are made with rice paper (banh trang) which is the same sort you use for fresh rice paper rolls.
 I personally don’t like it as much as the Chinese style wheat based wrappers because it doesn’t have the same crunch or golden finish once fried.
 Plus growing up, the only person who would ever eat mum’s traditional spring rolls was dad.
 This was because mum wore the pants in the family and dad was a love struck NERD!

-The authentic way to serve spring rolls is with some lettuce, herbs, do chua (pickled carrot and daikon) and nuoc mam cham which is a traditional Vietnamese dipping sauce.
+The authentic way to serve fried spring rolls is with some lettuce, herbs, do chua (pickled carrot and daikon) and nuoc mam cham which is a traditional Vietnamese dipping sauce.
 However, my personal favourite is to have it in a noodle bowl called bun cha gio.
 This particular dish makes a great emergency meal for the family if you have frozen spring rolls in the fridge.

-And why would you have frozen spring rolls in your fridge?
+If you are asking why would you have frozen spring rolls in your fridge?
 Because spring rolls are easy to make, easy to freeze and keeps for a long time!
 Every time I make a batch, I always make more than enough and keep the leftovers in a zip lock bag in the freezer.
 Now I am always prepared for a sudden potluck dinner, an unexpected guest or a late night fat attack!

 My Tips for Success